Baca family of New Mexico: Family history

-Antonio Baca was born c.
-1600.
-He was married to Yumar Pérez de Bustillo who was born c.1591.
+Antonio Baca was born circa 1600.
+He was married to Yumar Pérez de Bustillo, who was born circa 1591.
 They had three daughters: Gertudris, who married Antonio Jorge; Ana, who married Francisco López de Aragón, and Antonia, who was the wife of Antonio de Albizu.
-It does not appear that Antonio had any sons to carry on the Baca name.
+Apparently, Antonio had no sons to carry on the Baca name.
 Antonio was executed on 21 July 1643 for treason against the colonial government.

-Alonzo Baca, born in Nuevo Mexico, was the youngest sibling.
+Alonzo Baca, born in Nuevo México, was the youngest sibling.
 Although he took part in the same conspiracy that resulted in his brother Antonio's death, Alonzo survived the affair.
 He may have had at least one son, another Cristóbal Baca.
-It appears that the Baca surname may have continued through Alonzo's progeny, including the second Cristóbal Baca.
+The Baca surname may have continued through Alonzo's progeny, including the second Cristóbal Baca.

 The Pueblo Revolt occurred in 1680.
-Subsequently, many Spanish families fled Nuevo Mexico as refugees.
-When the Spaniards re-conquered the territory in 1693, a Manuel Baca and his family were among those who returned to Santa Fe.
-Manuel was born c.
-1653 and was the son of the second Cristóbal Baca.
+Subsequently, many Spanish families fled Nuevo México as refugees.
+When the Spaniards reconquered the territory in 1693, a Manuel Baca and his family were among those who returned to Santa Fe.
+Manuel was born around 1653 and was the son of the second Cristóbal Baca.
 Manuel apparently had at least eight children with his wife María de Salazar.
 After arriving in New Mexico, they soon began living on land in Bernalillo previously owned by Manuel's father.

 Cabeza de Baca family

 The Cabeza de Baca family is an offshoot of the Baca family.
 The progenitor of this family is Luis María Cabeza de Baca.
 He was born as Luis Maria Baca on 26 October 1754, the oldest son of Juan Antonio Baca and Maria Romero.
 He had over 20 children by three different wives.
-The Cabeza de Baca family are often known by the abbreviated surnames of either C. de Baca or de Baca.
+The Cabeza de Baca family members are often known by the abbreviated surnames of either C. de Baca or de Baca.